12 Changes You Should Make To Be Happier At Work

 In the book The Happiness Advantage, by Shawn Achor, studies show that getting even just 20 minutes of fresh outside air makes you feel good about yourself physically, clears your head, and puts you on a more even emotional keel.

-Get up from your desk, go outside, walk around the block, and breath some fresh air.
+Get up from your desk, go outside, walk around the block, and breathe some fresh air.

 This might seem counterproductive, after telling you to ask for more responsibility, but consider decision mitigation.

 Making decisions takes a toll on you.
 It’s called decision fatigue.
-You have a limited amount of energy we can devote to making decisions, and when you burn through it, you become tired, stressed, cranky, and make poor decisions.
+You have a limited amount of energy to devote to making decisions, and when you burn through it, you become tired, stressed, cranky, and make poor decisions.

 Some decisions you cannot get away from, but think of the extra decisions you’re making: what to wear for the day, where to eat lunch, what to eat, what kind of latte to get…